lief-project/LIEF/doc/sphinx/formats/pe/modifications/exports.rst

 .. note::

-  The process of converting an executable to a library is also detailed for ELF binary in the tutorial: :ref:`tuto_elf_bin2lib`.
+  The process of converting an executable to a library is also detailed for ELF binaries in the tutorial: :ref:`tuto_elf_bin2lib`.

-First, we need to update PE headers to ensure they are compliant with the DLL
+First, we must update the PE headers to ensure they are compliant with the DLL
 format:

 .. tabs::